 Why interoperability affects outcomes and cost

-• SMART on FHIR: a standards-based way to let third-party apps securely integrate with EHRs using OAuth2/OpenID Connect.
+- SMART on FHIR: according to SMART Health IT, this is a standards-based framework that lets third-party apps securely integrate with EHRs using OAuth2 and OpenID Connect for authorization.

-• HL7 CDA: document markup standard for clinical documents exchange (still relevant in many ecosystems).
+- HL7 CDA: a document markup standard for clinical document exchange (still relevant in many ecosystems, especially for Continuity of Care Documents).

 Real-world use cases for FHIR-based APIs